kausaltech/mocaf/GraphQlPoll.md

 tripId: ID! //Trip Id.
 tripLength: Float //Lengt of the trip.

 ### Update given information to trip.
-Trip times needs to be unigue.
+Trip times needs to be unique.
 Its not possible to approve unpurpose or empty trip.
 pollEditTrip

 #### Arguments